learnjin/doxter-api-docs/publisher/index.md

 - `status`: Status of the practice.
 Possible values are:
   - `"DELETED"` - the practice has been deleted from doxter
   - `"LISTED"` - the practice is listed on doxter
+- `doctors` - a list of doxter ids of doctors that work in that practice
 - `available_times[]`: An array of times in ISO8601 format with available times of this practice or this doctor.
 Optional.